Personal Licence grant

 The application must be sent to the Council’s Licensing Team at the address on this page.

 If there are relevant offences, the Police can make a representation against the application on crime prevention grounds.
-If there is a representation by the Police, the application will be determined by the Council’s Area Licensing Panel, an elected body of Councillors.
+If there is a representation by the Police, the application will be determined by the Council’s Bradford District Licensing Panel, an elected body of Councillors.
 They will listen to evidence from both sides before deciding whether to grant the licence.